aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 ### Sidecar Credentials

 You can deploy a sidecar to storage alibaba cloud credentials.
-Then, you can optionally specify a credentials URI in the Terraform configuration by providing the `credentials_uri` argument or using the `ALICLOUD_CREDENTIALS_URI` environment variable to get the credentials automatically.
+Then, you can optionally specify a credentials URI in the Terraform configuration by providing the `credentials_uri` argument or using the `ALIBABA_CLOUD_CREDENTIALS_URI` environment variable to get the credentials automatically.
 The Sidecar Credentials is available since v1.141.0.

 Usage: